aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-wordml/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MHTML to WORDML" h2="Render MHTML to WORDML within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MHTML to WORDML</h2>

+MHTML (MIME HTML) is a web page archive format that is used to save web pages for offline viewing.
+It is a combination of HTML code and resources such as images, audio, and video.
+It is used to store web pages in a single file and is supported by most web browsers.
+WORDML (WordprocessingML) is an XML-based file format used by Microsoft Word to store documents.
+It is an open standard that is used to store documents in a structured format.
+Converting MHTML to WORDML allows users to access the content of the web page in a structured format and make changes to the content.

+<h2>How Aspose.Total helps for MHTML to WORDML Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert MHTML to WORDML in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert MHTML file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to WORDML.
+Aspose.Total for C++ is a suite of file format automation libraries that enables C++ developers to easily convert MHTML to WORDML in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert MHTML file format to DOC.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to WORDML.
+Aspose.Total for C++ is a comprehensive suite of APIs that provides a wide range of features to manipulate documents of different file formats.
+It is a reliable and cost-effective solution for developers to automate their document processing tasks.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}